Zagreb in World War II: War crimes

-When Ustaše came to power, they immediately started to spread terror and to persecute their opponents.
+When Ustaše came to power, they immediately started to spread terror and to persecute their opponents, from May 1941 onwards.
 During the occupation, Ustaša inflicted abuse and torture of prisoners at several locations around the town, such as a notorious prison on Savska street, the prison on the Square N and a torture chamber in Jandrićeva street 74, popularly known as "Sing-Sing".

-Ustaše commonly used the woods in Dotrščina, which was at the time located out of Zagreb, and Rakov Potok, a forest south of the Sava river and today's Novi Zagreb, as their execution sites.
+Ustaše reign of terror commonly included publicly announced death penalties for anti-fascists, sympathizers, or just civilians in mass retribution for Partisan activities.
+The woods in Dotrščina, which was at the time located out of Zagreb, and Rakov Potok, a forest south of the Sava river and today's Novi Zagreb, were used as execution sites.
 It is estimated that throughout the war Ustaše executed about 10,000 people in Dotrščina (2,000 of which were members of the SKJ and SKOJ), and around 400 in Rakov Potok.

-From May 1941 onwards, the Ustaša regime enforced racial laws that put thousands of Zagreb's Serb, Jewish and Roma inhabitants at risk of death.
+The Ustaša regime also enforced racial laws that put thousands of Zagreb's Serb, Jewish and Roma inhabitants at risk of death.
 By August 1941, the Jasenovac concentration camp was founded, and Zagreb was the main transit point for people being sent to the camp.

-The executions of prisoners were made at the aforementioned execution sites in and near Zagreb, but as it became clear that the Axis were eventually going to lose the war, the Ustaše government ceased hiding for the killing of prisoners, so on December 20, 1943 they hanged a group of 16 antifascists on butcher hooks on a public street at the western end of Dubrava as a retaliation for the murder of an Ustaše agent Ljudevit Tiljak.
-The victims of this crime became known as the "December victims".
+The executions of prisoners were made at the aforementioned execution sites in and near Zagreb, but as it became clear that the Axis were eventually going to lose the war, the Ustaše government escalated into public killings of prisoners, so on 20 December 1943 they hanged a group of 16 antifascists on butcher hooks on a public street at the western end of Dubrava.
+The victims of this crime became known as the "December Victims", and perhaps the most notable of them was Bogdan Ogrizović.
 They were left hanging on poles for several days as a warning to other anti-fascists.
 It was the first public hanging of prisoners, a terror tactic that was afterwards used regularly by the Ustaše regime.